Youth Workforce Programs Step Up to Meet the Needs of Young Adults During COVID-19

 August 12, 2020

-Since 2017, Prosperity Now has provided strategic coaching, one-on-one technical assistance and facilitation support to five youth workforce programs interested in embedding financial education, coaching and other financial capability services into their programs.
+Since 2017, Prosperity Now has provided strategic coaching, one-on-one technical assistance and facilitation support to five youth workforce skills training programs interested in embedding financial education, coaching and other financial capability services into their programs.
 These activities are supported by the Youth Financial Capability Fund, an initiative of the Citi Foundation.
 As COVID-19 began shutting down businesses, schools and nonprofits, Prosperity Now convened our youth workforce partners—Juma Ventures, NPower, Urban Alliance, STRIVE International and Genesys Works—to hear how they are responding to the crisis and create space for idea generation, sharing and moral support.

 We learned that our partners are focusing on maintaining the financial stability of their program participants, reallocating staff time and program resources to meet young people’s needs, continuing to provide meaningful work experiences while maintaining participants’ safety, preparing program participants for virtual work and supporting staff’s health and well-being during the crisis.
 The following examples speak to the incredible contributions, agility and responsiveness of our youth workforce partners during a challenging time for the nonprofit industry.

 Maintaining the financial stability of program participants.
-Recognizing the liquidity needs of program participants during the crisis, Juma Ventures, a youth workforce program which promotes financial capabilities through matched savings and program incentives, allowed participants to access funds regardless of meeting their savings goals.
+Recognizing the liquidity needs of program participants during the crisis, Juma Ventures, a youth workforce skills training program which promotes financial capabilities through matched savings and program incentives, allowed participants to access funds regardless of meeting their savings goals.
 Juma’s regional offices in Atlanta, Houston, Sacramento, the Bay Area, San Jose and Seattle adopted this model, freeing cash for young people to use for immediate needs.

-To help sustain cash flow to program participants, NPower, a national youth workforce program with a focus on tech and digital careers, launched a Student Emergency Success Fund with the generous support of funders.
+To help sustain cash flow to program participants, NPower, a national youth workforce skills training program with a focus on tech and digital careers, launched a Student Emergency Success Fund with the generous support of funders.
 This fund provides emergency assistance to the most vulnerable students who are struggling financially, experiencing food/housing insecurities and other barriers that could negatively impact their ability to be successful in the program.
 Additionally, NPower developed mock internship experiences where students continue to be paid for completing simulated micro-projects (see description below).

 Reallocating staff time and program resources to support virtual service delivery.
 Our youth workforce partners are making strategic decisions about how to spend their staffs’ time and program resources.
 For example, when the crisis forced Urban Alliance to move job readiness classes online, the leadership team shifted classes, which are usually taught by regional staff, to a national, virtual classroom taught by national staff.
 The goal was to free up time for regional staff to prioritize one-on-one connections with students.
 The events were a success, with more than 400 students joining each session.
 Urban Alliance used Zoom’s live polling and chat features to increase engagement, and students were excited to connect to peers in other regions for the first time.